preritdas/wordle/README.md

 Wordle is super fun and popular game.
 Unfortunately, it's new and nonstandard, meaning the backend technology is not prevalent and recreatable online.
 There are a couple web-based customizable Wordle tools, which work very well, but they're front-end only (you can't clone, copy, modify, or edit the back-end to deploy it to a website or run your own game).
 That said, the logic behind Wordle is quite simple which is why it's now a Python library, enabling all the functions of an open-sourced game.

-Currently, the module is logic based and runs in a shell.
+Currently, the module is logic based and runs in a shell (as of v2.2.0, the new individual guess methods enable Wordle to be deployed practically anywhere).
 I'd love it if this project was forked into a GUI-based application, possibly using `pygame`, allowing users to take this a step further and deploy a version with a user-interface.
 As it stands, the best way I can think of to deploy Wordle to the web is by using an embedded Python console like [Trinket](https://trinket.io/features/python3) and putting it in 'run-only' mode so users can't see the source code (where the answer is).
 See an example of this in real deployment [here](https://wordle.preritdas.com).

 In any case, usage of this module is wickedly simple.